unilock/DragonRealm-Unofficial/README.md

 4. In `server.properties`, set `level-seed` to `level-seed=6671894640346020928`

+4.4 Something needs to be done with TerritoryZone, however there is no documentation about *what* that is, and the Territory Planner block (`DragonRealmCore:tile.terrloc`) causes crashes in singleplayer, so until such a time as I can figure out exactly what needs to happen... *shrug*.
+Hopefully it works.

 4.5.
 If you want to use another seed, or this does not work (world's biome map is broken), follow the final four instructions on the [DragonRealm Installation](https://dragonrealm.overminddl1.com/installation.php) page.
 Alternatively, start the server and generate the world, stop the server, copy the contents of `/world/worldSpecificConfig/ClimateControl` to `/config/ClimateControl`, delete `world`, then start the server again.
 This step is **experimental**, and if you are unsure you should verify.

+5. After Unsup has downloaded the pack files, set your desired world radius in `/config/DragonAPI.cfg` on line 64.
+Default is 25000 radius, so you'll have to go a good distance to find many biomes on that, but servers require a larger max world than singleplayer worlds, so it is likely acceptable.

-5. Launch your client instance of DragonRealm, join and play.
+6. Launch your client instance of DragonRealm, join and play.